betsalel-williamson/GenAIBusinessCardScanner/README.md

 2. **Set up the Validation UI:**
     - [**`./validation_tool.ts/README.md`**](./validation_tool.ts/README.md)

+## Architecture

+For a detailed explanation of the project's architecture, please see the [System Architecture document](./genai-docs/architecture/SYSTEM_ARCHITECTURE.md).

 ## Usage

 After completing the setup for both applications, follow this workflow: